-2.6.9.4 • Eyes
+■ 2.6.9.4 • Eyes

 Sterile Eyewash (normal saline or dilute salt solutions) are a must for eye injuries.
 Use it liberally to clean the eye and surrounding tissues until appropriate treatment can be initiated.
 An excellent eyewash for emergency situations when sterile solutions are not available is dilute salt water.
 This can be prepared by adding one teaspoon of table salt to one pint of water.
+Evaluation of an injured eye for foreign objects, ulcers or infection is equally important.
+Do not use an eye ointment with a corticosteroid without first staining the eye with fluorescein to identify potential ulcers or scratches.
+Steroids delay healing in the eye and can be detrimental to a corneal injury.

-2.6.9.5 • Pads and Feet
+■ 2.6.9.5 • Pads and Feet